danielsundermeier/knowledge/leben/verbesserung.md

 ## Für immer gewinnen

 > "At the base of the Win Forever pyramid, the foundation is the philosophy.
 I collected all of the things that I believed were important in my life and in football and from that I derived the philosophy for Win Forever.
-What Win Forever means to me is aspiring to be the best you can be, or as I like to refer to it, “maximizing your potential.”
+What Win Forever means to me is aspiring to be the best you can be, or as I like to refer to it, "maximizing your potential.”
 But Winning Forever is not about the final score; it’s about competing and striving to be the best.
 If you are in this pursuit, then you’re already winning."

 Es geht nicht um das Ergebns, sondern darum, dass wir immer unser bestes geben und jede Gelegenheit nutzen, um unserem Potenzial näher zu kommen.